SH3GO/SecurinetsINSAT_friendlyCTF_2025/README.md

 Flag: Securinets{The_Lady_And_The_Unicorn}

 Task4: The Silent Canvas 3
 Langley wondered who made the tapestry.
 When we check, we find that the artist is unknown/anonymous.
-Securinets{Anonymous}
+Flag: Securinets{Anonymous}

 Task5: The Silent Canvas 4
 Checking Langley’s X account reveals a suspicious tweet: “hope everybody saw it… couldn’t keep it for long.”